yash-analytics/yash-analytics/README.md

 ## Hi there 👋

-I'm Yash Joshi, a dedicated Data Engineer passionate about designing and implementing scalable data architectures that efficiently handle large volumes of data.
+I'm Yash, a dedicated Data Engineer passionate about designing and implementing scalable data architectures that efficiently handle large volumes of data.
 With over 3 years of experience, my expertise lies in crafting robust ETL pipelines, optimizing data storage solutions, and integrating complex data systems to drive actionable insights.

 ### 😄 Pronouns:
 - He/Him